Visitor Visa

 Visitor Visa – Spokane’s tagline of “Near Nature, Near Perfect,” is an embodiment of how Spokane reaches out and lures tourists from around the world.

-Are you interested in travelling to this part of the country?
-Then, your short trip either for pleasure, business, or medical care will first require you to obtain a B-1 or B-2 visitor visa.
+Are you interested in traveling to this part of the country?
+If so,, your short trip either for pleasure, business, or medical care will first require you to obtain a B-1 or B-2 visitor visa.

 B-1 and B-2 are classified as non-immigrant visas.
 Correspondingly, these two visas are issued together, meaning you can get all the available options and advantages under both.